nan0s7/nfancurve/README.md

 - [@edave](https://github.com/edave), for helping test the initial implimentation of multi-fan GPU support
 - [@louissmit](https://github.com/louissmit), for helping test the final multi-fan GPU feature implimentation
 - [@D3473R](https://github.com/D3473R), for adding an example systemd service file
+- [@ReneHollander](https://github.com/ReneHollander), for maintaining and improving the stable AUR package

 ## TODO
 - ~~make sure that "CoolBits" is enabled~~ - _not really the scope of this script_